 Are Pomeranians Good With Babies?

 Toddlers are too young to understand the respect demanded by a pet Pom.
-If a pom’s toy is snatched from his grasp by a toddler, he may snap or bite as a defense action.
+If a toddler snatched a pom’s toy from his grasp, he may snap or bite as a defense action.
 He may bite if a toddler behaves roughly or pulls on the pom’s tail or fur.

 The Pomeranian and Children Safety Precautions